-- a.
+- (56) Which letter could be missing in fo_m?
+(Hirsch and Schwarz 2019) - a.
 (The missing letter could be) a. - b.
 The missing letter could be a and the missing letter could be r.

-Note that in example (56), the multi-choice answer (56b) is not a direct answer.
+Note that in Hirsch and Schwarz's original example (56), the multi-choice answer (56b) is not a direct answer.
 As seen in (57a-b), in the form congruent with the question or in the form of a short answer, the conjunctive answers are greatly degraded.
 In contrast, the multi-choice inference can be felicitously expressed in the form of an elided free choice disjunction, as in (57c).
 The same pattern is seen with numeral-modified wH-questions, as shown in (58).
-(For reasons why (58b) is marginally acceptable, see footnote 19.)
+(For reasons why the conjunctive answer (58a) is marginally acceptable, see footnote 22.)

-- (57) Which letter could be missing in fo_m ?
+- (57) Which letter could be missing in fo_m?

 - a. ?? a could be missing in fo_m and r could be missing in fo_m.

 - b. #a and r.

 - c. a or r.
 (Both are possible.)

-- (58) [Hearing a rhotic back vowel] Which two letters could be missing in $f_m?$
+- (58) [Hearing a rhotic back vowel] Which two letters could be missing in $f{-}m$?

 - a. ?? or and ar.

 - b. or or ar.

-To directly compare with the number-neutral \diamond -question (54), I re-illustrate Hirsch and Schwarz's (2019) idea in (59).
+To directly compare with the number-neutral \diamond -question (54), I re-illustrate Hirsch and Schwarz's idea in (59).
 According to Hirsch and Schwarz, the uniqueness presupposition triggered by the singular-marked wH-phrase which textbook can be interpreted globally or locally.
-The global uniqueness reading says that there is only one textbook that we can use for this class and the questioner asks to specify this book.
-The local uniqueness reading says that we will only use one textbook for this class and the questioner asks to list out one feasible option, as in a MS-reading, or all the feasible options, as in a MA-reading.
-In contrast to the numeral-neutral question (54) to which an elided MA-answer can be either a conjunction or a disjunction, here an elided MA-answer must be a disjunction, as seen in (54a-b).
-The disjunction-conjunction contrast is also seen with the universal free choice item any book, which is argued to be existential in lexicon (Chierchia 2006, 2013), and the basic universal quantifier every book.
+The global uniqueness reading says: there is only one textbook that we can use for this class, and the questioner asks to specify this book.
+The local uniqueness reading says: we will only use one textbook for this class, and the questioner asks to specify one feasible option, as in a MS-reading, or all the feasible options, as in a MA-reading.
+In contrast to the numeral-neutral ◇-question (54) to which an elided MA-answer can be either a conjunction or a disjunction, here an elided MA-answer must be a disjunction, as seen in (54a-b).
+The disjunction-conjunction contrast is also seen with the universal free choice item any book, which is argued to be existential in lexicon (Chierchia 2006, 2013), and the basic universal quantifier every book, as in (59c-d).